 French macarons are sweet and soft cookies made of meringue and are filled with a flavorful filling.
 They get their bright colors by using food coloring, and the flavors come from the fillings and icing.
 There are so many different varieties you can make.
 If you love chocolate, don't forget to try this easy Chocolate French Macarons recipe too!

-- Quick and Easy Gluten Free Sugar Cookies
+- Everyone loves this classic Gluten Free Sugar Cookies recipe

 The secret to making these homemade raspberry macarons is to make the cookies all the same size.
 Easier said than done if you are piping the soft macaron batter.
 It tends to come out a bit fast so I have found something that has made my life easier!!